coleifer/huey/docs/api.rst

         you can create a periodic task that runs once per minute, and from that task, schedule any number of sub-tasks to run after the desired delays.

+.. py:function:: crontab.hourly()

+    Convenience function for a task that should run every hour, on the hour.

+.. py:function:: crontab.daily()

+    Convenience function for a task that should run daily, at midnight.

 .. py:class:: TaskLock(huey, name)